Frequently Asked Questions - OtherEstimated reading time: 7 minutes

 How can I know if a user is online or offline?

-How to reconnect to mesibo servers if there's a network issue?
+How to reconnect to Mesibo servers if there is a network issue?

-Mesibo Client SDK detects network condition and automatically reconnects to mesibo servers unless you call stop() explicitly.
-Therefore, you don’t need to worry about network condition and reconnection. mesibo Client SDK also informs your app
+Mesibo Client SDK detects network conditions and automatically reconnects to mesibo servers unless you call stop() explicitly.
+Therefore, you do not need to worry about network conditions and reconnection. mesibo Client SDK also informs your app

 What's the maximum file size I can send from clients?